Super Mario Bros.

 The Spiny eggs are thrown by Lakitu in a simple straight-down way, with no horizontal movement whatsoever.
 However, this is not the intended behavior, and is actually the result of a bug!
 The eggs are supposed to be thrown out relative to the player's speed, Lakitu's speed, the player's position, and a pseudo-random value, as well as bounce off of any blocks or walls that they hit on the way down.
 This behavior is left unchanged in the Japanese Super Mario Bros.
 2, so the same fixes can be applied.

 File: SMBSpinyEggPatch.ips (25 B) (info)

-This patch is intended for the NTSC version of the game.
+This patch is intended for the Japan/US version of the game.
 The Bugs page has more information on the nature of this bug.

 Duplicated Scroll Stop Object

 There are two identical scroll stop objects: 46 and 47.
-Only 47 is used by the game's valid levels.
+Only the latter is used by the game's valid levels.